-\NOTES: Educational Tour of 1-2 week duration during or after the IInd year of studies (as a measure drawing /Documentation Camp) should be undertaken and Summer Training/ Vacation assignment to be given based on UC/BARCH-408/19.
-The marking of the same will done in the fifth semester UC/BARCH-518/1
+Educational Tour Documentation project of 1-2 week duration (during or after) the Second year of studies must be undertaken.

+Summer Training/ Vacation assignment to be given based on UC/BARCH-408/19.
+The marking of the same will be done in the Fifth semester course code UC/BARCH-514/19.